Degree Fields

 Site Search / A -Z

-Engineers consider many factors when developing a new product.
-For example, in developing an industrial robot, engineers determine precisely what function the robot needs to perform; design and test the robot's components; fit the components together in an integrated plan; and evaluate the design's overall effectiveness, cost, reliability, and safety.
-This process applies to many different products, such as chemicals, computers, gas turbines, helicopters, and toys.
+Many engineers develop new products.
+During the process, they consider several factors.
+For example, in developing an industrial robot, engineers specify the functional requirements precisely; design and test the robot's components; integrate the components to produce the final design; and evaluate the design's overall effectiveness, cost, reliability, and safety.
+This process applies to the development of many different products, such as chemicals, computers, powerplants, helicopters, and toys.

 Engineering Resources